Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 2: G4GRETA

+WomENcourage 2019 was the first experiment in applying our greedy strategy, within the existing framework of the ACM Celebrations of Women in Computing.
+We were able to see how the girls, after some initial resistance, showed themselves to be very open to the challenges represented by the activities aimed at strengthening soft skills, and extremely interested in the interdisciplinary themes proposed in the conference.
+This experimentation represented the basis on which to build a long-term and more complex project, not aimed at girls who had already undertaken studies or professions related to ICT, but at high school students who have not yet chosen a course of study, G4GRETA.

-The G4GRETA project intercepts many elements of the Next generation EU \cite{ref_url3} programme: digitization and innovation, the green revolution, and the gender gap, albeit on a small scale, such as the proposal of a pilot program on digital and environmental culture, aimed at female students of high schools in Lazio, Italy.
+The G4GRETA (Girls for GREen Technology Applications) project intercepts many elements of the Next generation EU \footnote{\url{https://www.europarl.europa.eu/RegData/etudes/BRIE/2020/652000/EPRS_BRI(2020)652000_EN.pdf}} program: digitization and innovation, the green revolution, and the gender gap, albeit on a small scale, such as a pilot program on digital and environmental culture, aimed at female students of high schools in Lazio, Italy.

 The objectives of this initiative were manifold.
 The most obvious is to encourage greater access for women to leadership roles, including technological ones, which today are almost exclusively male-dominated.
-In turn, this could increase the push towards a green evolution of the current consumer society, in which it is usually women who demonstrate greater sensitivity towards social and environmental problems.
-In this regard, an article published in December 2017 by Scientific America titled “Men Resist Green Behavior as Unmanly” states the following: ''\textit{Women have long surpassed men in the arena of environmental action; Across all age groups and in all countries, women tend to lead a greener lifestyle.
+In turn, this could increase the push towards a green evolution of the current consumer society, in which women usually demonstrate greater sensitivity towards social and environmental problems.
+In this regard, an article published in December 2017 by Scientific America titled “Men Resist Green Behavior as Unmanly” states the following: ”Women have long surpassed men in the arena of environmental action; across all age groups and in all countries, women tend to lead a greener lifestyle.
 Compared to men, women throw less waste, recycle more and leave a smaller carbon footprint.
-Some researchers have suggested that personality differences, such as women's altruism priority, may help explain this gender gap in ecological behavior. }" Whatever the explanation, it seems clear that greater involvement of women in technology choices can only advance the green economy more rapidly.
+Some researchers have suggested that personality differences, such as women’s altruism priority, may help explain this gender gap in ecological behavior”.
+Whatever the explanation, it seems clear that greater involvement of women in technology choices can only advance the green economy more rapidly.